reTHINK-project/use-cases/docs/M2M Seamless connected from different but Trustful domains.md

 ### Actors

 Alice and Bob manages a set of devices from different vendors.

-Note: Alice and Bob can be organisations or individuals
+Note: Alice and Bob can be organisations or individuals.
 ### Pre-conditions:

 [Devices are registered with their domains](https://github.com/reTHINK-project/use-cases/blob/master/docs/M2M%20Always%20Connected%20in%20Trustful%20Domains%20for%20Multi%20vendor%20devices.md).